redpanthers/red-book/_entries/2001-communication.md

 number: 2001
 ---

 **communication** is key for any organization.
 We feel that its our responsibility to have our clients and team members involved in our discussions and decisions.
-Thus we employ multiple tools for this purpose.
+Thus to ensure everyones participations we make use of multiple tools.
+But regardless of the tool we use,  always keep the points below in mind.

 <br>